finity69x2/fan-percent-button-row/README.md

 Installation:

+***

+**NOTE:**

+For some reason there is a big backlog of requests to add repositories as defaulkt in HACS.
+Hopefully it gets resolved soon.

+In the meantime, you can still add this as a custom repository in HACS.

+Open HACS.
+Click on one of the sub-headings (integration, frontend, etc) then click the three dots in the top right of the HACS page and copy the URL for the main repo in there at the bottom.
+Select plugin as the type.
+It should show up in HACS to be able to be installed at that point.

+***

 The easiest way to install this is to use the Home Assistant Community Store (HACS) in Home Assistant.

 Follow the instructions there for installation making sure you note the "url:" section for the resources addition.